Northwest Africa 10495 (NWA 10495)

 Specimens: 21.5 g in the form of two slices (one polished) at UWB; remainder with ArtAncient, Chelsea Creek, 31 Imperial Road, London SW6 2FR, UK.

 Compositionally, this is a heterogeneous meteorite.
-It’s one of the most severely contaminated with terrestrial barium.
+It is one of the most severely contaminated with terrestrial barium (4000 ppm in NWA 10495).
+I assume that they are paired from the description of Sueilila 005 above.

 Meteoritical Bulletin Database